weregoat/deadman-switch/README.md

 * Keep an eye on battery usage
 * Have one or two acousting warnings before sending out SMSs...
 * Keep it simple (don't try to build a general library, don't try to write it in Rust or Lisp).
+* It does not need to be bomb-proof.
+Remember the scenario: you die and someone has to take care of the rabbits before they starve or run out of water.
+Don't try to solve freak cases regardless of how interesting they could be.
+* Also don't try to solve everything by an app.
+Make sure the rabbits have always access to plenty to eat and drink in case the app fails.